23arisha/Boneage_predictor_DL/README.md

 The project successfully demonstrates the application of ResNet-50 for predicting bone age from X-ray images.
 Despite the limited training epochs, the model achieved a competitive MAE, showing promise for medical applications in pediatric healthcare.

 ---

-## Contact

-For questions or collaborations, feel free to reach out!